Jump to navigation

 Each of these organizations and agencies, in turn, uses their AmeriCorps funding to recruit, place, and supervise AmeriCorps members nationwide.

-Serve Colorado administers 14 AmeriCorps State programs with more than 1,100 members at over 350 service sites statewide addressing various community challenges.
+Serve Colorado administers 15 AmeriCorps State programs with nearly 800 members at over 350 service sites statewide addressing various community challenges.
 Click here to learn more about our AmeriCorps programs.

 AmeriCorps NCCC (National Civilian Community Corps) strengthens communities and develops leaders through direct, team-based national and community service.
 In partnership with non-profits—secular and faith based—local municipalities, state governments, federal government, national and state parks, Indian tribes, and schools, members complete service projects throughout the region they are assigned.